thoughtbot/backbone-support/README.md

 This introduces a convention that all views have a `leave()` function, responsible for unbinding and cleaning up the view.
 And the convention that all actions underneath the same `Router` share the same root element, and define it as `el` on the router.
-It also requires that all view's render method returns the view itself (a fairly standard backbone convention).
+Additionally, the render method for every view must return that view (a fairly standard backbone convention).

 Now, a `SwappingRouter` can take advantage of the `leave()` function, and clean up any existing views before swapping to a new one.
 It swaps into a new